 And this is a juneberry tree in flower:

-The juneberry (also known as serviceberry, shadberry, sarvis, sarvisberry, snowy mespilus, shadblow, maycherry, shadbush, shadblossom, shadflower, sugar pea, wild pear, lancewood, boxwood, Canadian medlar, chuckley pear, and Saskatoon), is a large shrub (minus a few tree-like species such as A. Canadensis, A. lamarchii, and A. laevis) ranging in height from 16 to 32 feet.
+The juneberry (also known as serviceberry, shadberry, sarvis, sarvisberry, snowy mespilus, shadblow, maycherry, shadbush, shadblossom, shadflower, sugar pea, wild pear, lancewood, boxwood, Canadian medlar, chuckley pear, and Saskatoon), is a large shrub or small tree ranging in height from 16 to 32 feet.
 Juneberries are native to North America, are very hardy and adaptable, and are usually found growing at woodland edges, stream banks, and in hedges.
 At least one species is native to every state in the US except for Hawaii.

 Juneberries have slender limbs, and scaly bark ranging in color from gray to brown.
 White, five-petaled flowers bloom in April or May at the same time that leaves begin to emerge.
 Flowers grow in racemes on last year’s grow, meaning that flowers grow on separate stalks evenly spaced along the branch:

 Juneberries are partially self-fertile, meaning that having more than one is not necessary but will increase fruit yields.
 They are pollinated by bees and other insects.
 Fruits are round, about .3-.7 inches across, and are usually dark purple in color (they look and taste similar to blueberries).
 As you’ve probably guessed, they usually ripen in June.
 [On a side note, some people believe that the name ‘serviceberry’ came about because these trees would be blooming around the same time that the ground would be soft enough to hold services to bury people who had died over the winter.]